apppoint-release/BizAPP-Docs/docs/cloningrepo.md

 ![cloneinsourcetree](/images/clonerepo/clonesourcetree.png)

-2. Select the repository, for instance, the Deverelease build from the list and click Clone.
+2. Select the repository, for instance, the DevRelease build from the list and click Clone.
 The Clone tab (with clone repository path) is available.
-OR
 3. If cloning is done from Bitbucket, copy-paste the clone path into the text box specified to add the Source path.
-For instance, clone path for Deverelease   git@bitbucket.org:apppoint/devrelease.git is copied to the Source text box.
 4. Add Destination path of your local repository, for instance F:\LocaRepo\DeveRelease and click Clone.
-Cloning is allowed only if it is git repository.
 5. If you are unable to clone, then scroll-down to the Taskbar, click and open PuTTYGen Authentication Agent and add the PrivateKey.
 6. In Sourcetree, go to Tools>>Launch SSH Agent to launch SSH key for authentication.